 Rescuers search through dirt and debris as latest disaster throws spotlight on China’s frequent industrial accidents.

-The mudslide was the latest in a series of high-profile industrial accidents in China and came just months after almost 200 people died in a massive chemical blast in the port city of Tianjin.
+The mudslide was the latest in a series of fatal accidents in China and comes months after almost 200 people died in a massive chemical blast in the port city of Tianjin.

 Hopes for those still missing in the mud faded even as heavy machinery raked through thousands of tonnes of soil and rubble that buried factories and residential buildings.

 The body recovered Tuesday morning was the first confirmed death.

 The mudslide was caused by the improper storage of waste soil from construction sites, according to the official newspaper of the Ministry of Land and Resources.